The Joys of Being a Woman…Let’s Talk About Menstrual Cramps!

 Chamomile is great for those of us with an especially grumpy mood before or during menses.
 I like to sip it as a nice strong tea (careful!
 It can be quite bitter!) with a bit of rose and lavender to bring my mood back down to earth.
 It is mildly sedative, reduces stress, and calms the nervous system.

 Chamomile is also anti-inflammatory and of course wouldn’t you know it, antispasmodic!
-Sip this tea as often as you like whether Aunt Flo is visiting or not.
+Sip this tea as often as you like whether Aunt Flo is visiting or not. (you can buy chamomile here)

 This herb is one of my favorites!
 She does everything for you just as your own mother would when you’re feeling sick.
 Motherwort reduces muscle spasms and cramps while also acting as a wonderful sedative to ease you into comfort.

 Motherwort is also great for headaches associated with menses as well as stress, anxiety, dizziness, and a fast beating heart.
-I like to take it as a tincture for best results.
+I like to take it as a tincture for best results. (you can buy motherwort here)

 White Willow Bark-

 And lastly, we have white willow bark.
 This herb is so effective for pain, that it used to be what aspirin was made of before it became synthetic junk.
 It’s effective and works quickly to bring down inflammation and to reduce even the most severe cramps to nearly nothing.
-White willow bark is the perfect replacement for Tylenol and is best taken as a tincture.
+White willow bark is the perfect replacement for ibuprofen and is best taken as a tincture.
 I love its woodsy aroma and brilliant ruby color.

 I hope you find these remedies to be useful!
 Who knew that such simple applications could work so well =)

 Good luck on your journey to pain free periods!
+For more tips on banishing cramps, check out this article.

 Love and Light,